yiisoft/rbac/README.md

 ### Check for permission

-In order to check for permission, obtain an instance of `Yiisoft\Access\AccessCheckerInterface` and use it:
+To check for permission, obtain an instance of `Yiisoft\Access\AccessCheckerInterface` and use it:

 ```php
 use Psr\Http\Message\ResponseInterface;